90-Second Read: Possible Hantavirus case in Winnebago County not linked to cruise ship outbreak

 Published

 The Illinois Department of Public Health said Tuesday it is investigating a possible Hantavirus case in a resident that is not connected to a widespread...
 In a press briefing Monday, CDC Head of Hantavirus Response David Fitter said that the strain of Hantavirus identified on a luxury cruise ship was very low risk of becoming a wider public health emergency.
-The Illinois Department of Public Health said Tuesday it is investigating a possible Hantavirus case in a resident that is not believed to be connected to a widespread outbreak on a cruise ship that has raised concerns worldwide.
 In a statement, IDPH said the individual, a Winnebago County resident, hasn't traveled internationally or had contact with passengers of the MV Hondius cruise ship.
-The cruise ship outbreak involves the Andes.
+The cruise ship outbreak involves the Andes strain of the virus, which is carried by a rodent species not found in the United States.

 Source reference